FieryCod/holy-lambda/docs/README.md

 When Clojure code is compiled and packed to uberjar, every function expands to a class.
 Imagine that you have the `main` function in your namespace, which you then uberjar for later execution.
 In standalone uberjar, you will find all Clojure core functions and your `main` function compiled to classes.
 Upon `java -jar` execution, both your `main` class, and Clojure core classes are load.
 Loading the classes is mostly what makes high cold start times.

 For only a single Java AWS Lambda handler class, the cold start is around ~1s.
-For Clojure on official AWS Lambda Java runtime  the cold start is between 8-12on a 2GB memory-sized environment.
+For Clojure on official AWS Lambda Java runtime  the cold start is between 8-12s on a 2GB memory-sized environment.
 The difference between cold starts comes from the number of classes load upon startup (Clojure > 100, Java > 1).

 *As a remedy for the said issue the new library has been developed called **Holy Lambda***.